Koub96/MAUIUpDownControl/README.md

 `MauiUpDownControl` provides the ability to include an up and down numeric control in your .NET MAUI application.

+`v1.2.0`

+v1.2.0 now supports formatting for the displayed numeric value via the Format property.

+# Breaking Change: From v1.2.0 and on, the ValueChanged event will return the changed value as a decimal.

 ## Install Plugin

 Available on [NuGet](https://www.nuget.org/packages/UpDownControl/).